zodiac-signs-in-japanese

 Negative attributes: gullible, bendable will

 You could certainly trust a Rabbit person to carry out a task with poise.
-Unfortunately, however, if they don’t practice awareness, that same individual may be easily deceived or find themselves controlled by others’ whims.
+On the other hand, they could be easily deceived or find themselves falling victim to unscrupulous types.

 Positive attributes: steadfast, noble, brave